-Mount Muhabura is a dormant volcano in the virunga mountains range on the border between Rwanda and Uganda.
-It straddles volcanoes National park of Rwanda and Mgahinga national park in Uganda.
-Mount Muhabura stands 4,127m above sea level that is make it the third highest mountain in all eight mountains of virunga mountains range, western branch of east African rift “albertine rift”, and the second highest mountain in Rwanda behind karisimbi mountain , the name muhabura means “ the guide” in Kinyarwanda language as “Muhabura”.
+Mount Muhabura is a dormant volcano in the Virunga Mountains range on the border between Rwanda and Uganda.
+It straddles the Volcanoes National Park of Rwanda and Mgahinga National Park in Uganda.
+Mount Muhabura stands 4,127m above sea level that is make it the third highest mountain in all eight mountains of virunga mountains range, western branch of east African rift “albertine rift”, and the second highest mountain in Rwanda behind karisimbi mountain, the name muhabura means “ the guide” in Kinyarwanda language as “Muhabura”.

 Mount Muhabura